awsdocs/aws-cost-management-user-guide/doc_source/using-ppslong.md

 Offer files don't include information about expiring free tier offers or Amazon EC2 Spot Instances\.

 **Note**
-The AWS Price List API provides pricing details for your information only\.
+The AWS Price List Bulk API provides pricing details for your information only\.
 If there is a discrepancy between the offer file and a service pricing page, AWS charges the prices that are listed on the service pricing page\.
 For more information about AWS service pricing, see [Cloud Services Pricing](https://aws.amazon.com/pricing/services/)\.

 **Topics**
 + [Downloading an offer index file](#download-the-offer-index)